20-Minute Kashmiri Chai Recipe (Pink Tea)

 - The prepared ice water will naturally increase to more than 1 cup once the ice cubes start to melt.
 It’s fine to include the extra water, but avoid adding the ice cubes, because this can alter the measurements.

 - After adding the milk, you may be tempted to boil the milk and tea together for longer, but I find doing that loses some of the pink color.
 Boiling just once will incorporate the salt and sugar without making it too strong.
+You can also do it the traditional way and heat milk separately.

 - Because the milk doesn’t require extended boiling, just about any dairy-free milk substitute can be used.
 Just add and heat through.